 In the great fire of 1813 practically, every building was destroyed in the entire area except Noah’s Ark survived which was considered extraordinary since it was a wooden structure.
 In the late 1800’s and early 1900’s multiple buildings were constructed on the subject parcel and well know local businesses including Moe’s Italian Sandwich, Eagle Photo and Gilley’s Lunch Truck all occupied buildings on the parcel.
 In the 1950’s Noah’s Ark and the adjacent building were razed for a parking lot in a wave of Urban Renewal.
 The surface parking lot will now become home to the first contemporary architecture in downtown Portsmouth Historic District.

-During the fall of 2020 ground breaking began to bring the 60 Penhallow at Brick Market to life with blasting and excavation to ultimately accommodate two levels of underground parking, as well as a first floor of roughly 18,000 square feet to house Hearth Market (a delightfully European styled open cafe with an exotic mix of food and beverage offerings) and its three upper floors which will offer the most intriguing office space to hit the downtown Portsmouth market, yet!
-Plans for anticipated occupancy Winter 2021/2022.
+During the fall of 2020 ground breaking began to bring the 60 Penhallow at Brick Market to life with blasting and excavation to ultimately accommodate two levels of underground parking, as well as a first floor of roughly 18,000 square feet to house Hearth Market (a delightfully European styled open cafe with an exotic mix of food and beverage offerings) and its three upper floors which are the most intriguing office space to hit the downtown Portsmouth market, yet!

 Initial Project Renderings for 60 Penhallow Street